Skip to main content

 Braine-le-Château Castle

-Braine-le-Château Castle, locally known as Château de Braine-le-Château (Kasteelbrakel in Dutch) or Château de Robiano, lies in the town of the same name, in the province of Walloon Brabant in the Wallonia region in Belgium.
+Braine-le-Château Castle, locally known as Château de Braine-le-Château (Kasteelbrakel in Dutch) or Château du Comte des Hornes, lies in the town of the same name, in the province of Walloon Brabant in the Wallonia region in Belgium.

-In 1670 Braine-le-Château Castle went, through marriage, to the Count von Thurn und Taxis.
-Around this time the east wing of the castle was burned down by the French troops of Louis XIV, under Henri de la Tour d'Auvergne, Viscount of Turenne.
-It was rebuilt in 1681.
+In 1670, Braine-le-Château Castle came into the possession of the Count von Thurn und Taxis through marriage.
+Around this time, the east wing of the castle was burned down by French troops of Louis XIV commanded by Henri de la Tour d'Auvergne, Viscount of Turenne, and was rebuilt in 1681.

-At present Braine Castle is private property and can not be visited.
+Currently, Braine Castle is private property and cannot be visited.

 Gallery